Our proposed merger with Australian Mutual Bank Limited

 What is the impact of the proposed merger on employees?

-The Merged Bank aims to be an employer of choice and as a larger, stronger bank we’ll offer even more opportunities for our people to grow and build fulfilling careers.
+The merger will create opportunities to build a rewarding workplace and employee experience.
+As a bigger bank there will be broader opportunities for our people to grow and build fulfilling careers.
 There will be no forced redundancies as a result of the merger.

 How will the Board be composed?